bterwijn/invocation_tree/README.md

 This would be much harder to implement with iteration and shows the power of recursion.

+## Debug Prints ##

+Adding temporarely debug print statements is in general a good technique to understand code, and is particulary helpful with recursion.
+Here we added a debug print statement when adding and removing a node from the path.
+As a result we can now in the output see how all paths are build step by step:

+See it in the [Invocation Tree Web Debugger](https://www.invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/print_paths_print_1.py&continues=1)

+Temporarely add debug print statements anywhere where you don't fully understand what is going on.

 **exercise4:** In this larger bidirectional graph, print all the paths of length 7 that connect node `a` to node `b` where going over the same node multiple times is allowed (`avjxbxb` is one such path, there are 114 such paths in total).

 ```python